CODE OF BUSINESS CONDUCT AND ETHICS

-As soon as a director or officer becomes aware that he or she has a potential or actual conflict of interest situation he or she must bring such conflict to the attention of the board of directors of Canopy either in writing or in person at the next board meeting.
+As soon as a director or officer becomes aware that he or she has a potential or actual conflict of interest situation he or she must bring such conflict to the attention of the Board either in writing or in person at the next board meeting.

-In respect of a conflicted officer, the board of directors shall determine whether the conflict is material or of sufficient concern to necessitate termination of such officer’s involvement with Canopy.
-If not, the board of directors shall determine what, if any, procedures shall be implemented to ensure that such officer’s potential or actual conflict does not interfere with his or her duties to Canopy and that he or she is not part of any decision making process where his or her potential or actual conflict could reasonably impair his or her ability to act in the best interests of Canopy.
+In respect of a conflicted officer, the Board shall determine whether the conflict is material or of sufficient concern to necessitate termination of such officer’s involvement with Canopy.
+If not, the Board shall determine what, if any, procedures shall be implemented to ensure that such officer’s potential or actual conflict does not interfere with his or her duties to Canopy and that he or she is not part of any decision making process where his or her potential or actual conflict could reasonably impair his or her ability to act in Canopy’s best interests.

-In respect of directors, all directors must keep the board of directors informed of actual or potential conflicts so that the disinterested board members may adopt appropriate procedures in light of such actual or potential conflict.
-Without limiting the foregoing, a director that has declared a potential conflict because he or she is (i) a party to a material contract or transaction or proposed material contract or transaction with Canopy or (ii) a director or an officer of, or has a material interest in, any person who is a party to a material contract or transaction or proposed material contract or transaction with Canopy, shall not attend any part of a meeting of the board during which the contract or transaction is discussed and shall not vote on any resolution to approve the contract or transaction unless the contract or transaction is:
+In respect of directors, all directors must keep the Board informed of actual or potential conflicts so that the disinterested Board members may adopt appropriate procedures in light of such actual or potential conflict.
+Without limiting the foregoing, a director that has declared a potential conflict because he or she is (i) a party to a material contract or transaction or proposed material contract or transaction with Canopy; or (ii) a director or an officer of, or has a material interest in, any person who is a party to a material contract or transaction or proposed material contract or transaction with Canopy, shall not attend any part of a meeting of the Board during which the contract or transaction is discussed and shall not vote on any resolution to approve the contract or transaction unless the contract or transaction is:

 One that relates primarily to his or her remuneration as a director of Canopy or an affiliate thereof;